MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-conversations.md

 ---

-When a bot becomes more complex, you might also imagine a sequence of conversations flows occurring in a stack -- for instance, the bot invokes the new order flow, and then invokes the product search flow.
+When a bot becomes more complex, you can also imagine a sequence of conversation flows occurring in a stack; for instance, the bot will invoke the new order flow, and then invoke the product search flow.
 Then the user will select a product and confirm, completing the product search flow, and then complete the order.

-Although it would be great if users always traveled such a linear, logical path, it seldom occurs.
-Users do not communicate in "stacks."
-They tend to frequently change their minds.
+However, conversation rarely follows such a linear, logical path.
+Users do not communicate in "stacks", instead they tend to frequently change their minds.
 Consider the following example:

 ![User says something unexpected](./media/concept-conversation/interruption.png)